Jonathello65/sleeping-dogs-hacking-game/README.md

 # sleeping-dogs-hacking-game

-Training for hacking in the Sleeping Dogs game.
-Utilizes Vue to recreate the mini game as close as possible, with some QOL changes for PC/mobile.
+Training for hacking in the Sleeping Dogs™ game.
+Utilizes Vue to recreate the mini game as close as possible, with some minor QOL changes.
 See the dev process on our [Trello board.](https://trello.com/b/ZLsxVEvF/sleepingdogs-hacking-minigame)

+Note that this app works best on desktop with Chromium browsers.
+For desktop Firefox users, please disable hardware acceleration to avoid graphical anomalies (as of Feb 2021).

 ## System Requirements